lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 				+ South -> East
 				+ East -> South
 		+ String Ramp: This is the name of the ramp that the car got on
-		+ String Freeway: This is the name of the freeway the car is on
+		+ String Street: This is the name of the street (or freeway) the car is on
 		+ double xLocation: This is the x location of the car
 			+ I believe that we will make this work easiest for the map.
 This would mean latitude in degrees in this case
 		+ double yLocation: This is the y location of the car